 The choice of technology is wider now than it has ever been, which means that the chances of success are greater than ever.
 We take helping you to hear better very seriously and work hard to make sure you are happy with the end result.

 We see aftercare as critical to success.
-You need to know that the person who supplied your hearing aids is easy to reach and readily available if you have a problem.
+You need to know that we are easy to reach and readily available if you have a problem.
 We are!

 Part of our aftercare service is that should your aids need reprogramming at any time throughout their lifetime we adjust the response of the aids to your changing hearing as required.
-There is no charge for this service, and this means your hearing aids can always be programmed up to date with your current prescription.
+There is no charge for this service, and this means your hearing aids can always be programmed up to date with your current prescription and with the latest firmware.
 Should your aid develop a fault you also need to know we are there to assist you and get you hearing clearly again.

 At HAB Hearing we aim to excel at everything we do, to offer more than others, be more helpful, professional and better value than any other hearing aid supplier in the UK.